 5. Be loving, patient and supportive.

 Thank you, Diamond Headache Clinic for the childhood migraine slideshow.
+Please take time to check out their web page here.
 A huge thank you from the bottom of my heart to Courtney for sharing her story with us.
-Please continue to check in this comming week for more migraine awareness posts.